-This post is sponsored by The Blue Moon Narthex by N.J.
+This post on YA fantasy novels is sponsored by The Blue Moon Narthex by N.J.
 Donner.

 Since the beginning of time, Karmanic matter has worked silently, keeping good and evil in balance, until the world’s growing greed made it harder for Karma to keep up.
 As World War I rages, the Karmanic Sovereign Legion works to help Karma.